-Drupal for large (distributed) development teams and staged
+Drupal for (distributed) development teams

 - Multiple deployment targets (local, staging, production, etc.)

-- Kick-start new projects from skeletons
+- Kick-start new projects from skeletons.

 Get started!